Information Icon

 Absentee Ballot Process

-California no longer uses the term "absentee ballots."
-County elections officials mail ballots to all active registered voters about a month before the election.
-You choose whether to vote in person at your voting location or return the ballot you received either by mail or by dropping it off.
+County elections officials mail vote-by-mail ballots to all active registered voters about a month before the election.
+You can choose whether to vote in person at your voting location or return the ballot you received either by mail or by dropping it off.

 Watch How to Return Your Completed Vote-by-Mail Ballot.